belgort-clark/ctec-121-module-5-skill-building-2021/exercise04/module-5-skill-building-exercise-4.md

-# Module 7 - Skill Building Exercise No. 5
+# Module 5 - Skill Building Exercise No. 4

-## Heating and Cooling - Take Two
+## Heating and Cooling

-**MODIFY THE PREVIOUS SKILL BUILDING EXERCISE TO GET IT'S INPUT FROM A TEXT FILE**

 Heating and cooling degree days are measures used by utility companies to estimate energy requirements.